Alone we can do so little; together we can do so much. Hellen Keller

 Cooperative Learning (CL) is more than just a method in which students help each other learn the same thing, or one in which some students do the lion’s share of the work.
 Through cooperative learning tasks teachers can personalize student learning while challenging each individual to work toward the success of the group.

 |Assessment for Learning||Teachers have many opportunities to gather evidence of thinking and learning when students are working in collaborative groups.
 Teachers use this information to modify teaching and learning experiences while students are in the process of learning.|

-This article by Johnson and Johnson offers more informatoin about the basic elements of cooperative learning.
+Johnson and Johnson offer more information about the basic elements of cooperative learning.